growilabs/growi-docs/docs/en/guide/tutorial/duplicate_page.md

 Under the duplicate page, create a page for "20191101" that will be the copy source.

-Create a page and paste the following markdown description to create the page.
+Create a page and paste the following markdown description.

 ```